About the course

 Assessment consists of:

-- two further written exams consisting of essay questions and passages for translation and comment from set texts relating to your chosen themes in both Judaism and Christianity;
+- two further exams consisting of essay questions and passages for translation and comment from set texts relating to your chosen themes in both Judaism and Christianity;

 Given the selective admission and consequent small numbers of students on this course, it is difficult to offer general statistics about graduate destinations as each case is distinctive.